Some U.S. airport workers to strike Wednesday night: union

 He said he will start working a second job next month and will log 18-hour days to supplement his income.

-The walkout has been in the works since the SEIU sponsored a convention in Washington a month ago for airport workers to discuss their concerns.
+The walkout has been in the works since the SEIU, which seeks to unionize these workers, sponsored a convention in Washington a month ago for airport workers to discuss their concerns.
 The SEIU said some workers perceived threats against organizing.

 U.S. Senator Chuck Schumer and several congressmen will attend a news conference in Washington on Thursday to garner support for $15 hourly wages, the union said.
 Rallies are to take place at other U.S. airports.